NG911 Service Requests & FCC 24-78: A Quick Guide for PSAPs

 By a unanimous vote on July 18, 2024, the Federal Communications Commission took a groundbreaking step forward to accelerate the transition to end-to-end Next Generation 911 (NG911) in the United States.
 The Commission’s action will boost efforts to modernize emergency services by advancing the transition to an IP-based 911 system, promising faster, more efficient responses during critical situations.

-Intrado was an active participant in shaping these rules, meeting several times with the FCC to talk about the key decisions for extending NG911 and what it’s like to work, on the one hand, with PSAPs who are preparing and, on the other hand, with the OSPs who will initiate NG911 service to the PSAP.
+Intrado was an active participant in shaping these rules, meeting several times with the FCC to talk about the key decisions for extending NG911 and what it’s like to work, on the one hand, with Public Safety Answering Points (PSAPs) that are preparing and, on the other hand, with the Originating Service Providers (OSPs) that will initiate NG911 service to the PSAP.
 I’m glad to see that the Commission incorporated a lot of what we said into the final order.

-So, let’s discuss the key elements of the decision and do a little forecasting.
+So, let’s discuss the key elements of the decision.

 Aside from improved accessibility and inclusivity, there are several motivating factors behind the push to IP.